nadinerao/ember-test-convert-object-selectors-codemod/transforms/convert-object-selectors-in-tests/README.md

 ```

 ## Limitations

-* Does not transform imported object selectors
+* Does not transform imported object selectors, e.g. `import SELECTORS from 'test-helpers/test-selectors'`
+* Does not transform simple variables, e.g. `assert.dom(myTestSelector)`
 * Does not remove unused object definitions after transform

 ## Input / Output